plaidml/tpp-mlir/benchmarks/README.md

 ### Automatic Runs

+Running `ninja benchmarks` in the build directory will run the CI JSON file `benchmarks.json` in the `benchmarks` folder.

 There's a Python driver in this folder that, once called, will read the `benchmarks.json` file and run all the benchmarks in there.

 This is what the CMake target `benchmarks` does.

-This will run both C++ and MLIR versions and will print out the results in order.
+This will run all benchmarks inside that JSON file and will print out the results in order.
 The output is semi-formatted, human readable and machine parseable, and you can use that to track timings over time.

-You can run it from the `build` directory via `ninja benchmarks`, or you can use the Python script directly for more control.
+If you have more than one build directory (release/debug/etc), be sure to specify which you want to use with the `--build` flag.
 Use `driver.py -h` for its options.

+There are more JSON files with more extended benchmarks in the `benchmarks` directory, which can be used with the `driver.py` script in the same way.

 ### Manual Runs

 This is for developers to test their transforms in the compiler.

-#### C++ Benchmarks

-For C++ benchmarks, run their respective binaries with `-h` to see the options, or look at the `driver.py` script for more options.

-These benchmarks are compiled by CMake and are available in the `build` directory.

-The binaries accept the same arguments, for example:
-* `--xsmm`: Runs the XSMM version (if available), not the reference one.
-* `--iter=N`: Changes the number of iterations to run.
-* `--input=MxNxK`: Sets the required shape for the tensors for simpler benchmarks.
-* `--random`: Sets the input to be random.
-If omitted, inputs are constant `all_ones`.
-* `--seed=SEED`: Sets the random seed for the input generator.

-Use `--help` for more information.

-Larger benchmarks, for example multiple layers and models, can have multiple tensors (weights, inputs, bias).
-For simplicity, weights and biases should be constants in IR (can be random, but as a constant in code), while only inputs can be run-time variable.
-In the future, we should support reading input from files and have a more complext configuration (ex. a JSON file, multiple binary files, etc).

 #### MLIR Benchmarks

-The MLIR benchmarks are also run as tests on a normal test run and are available under `test/Benchmarks`.
+The MLIR benchmarks are also run as tests on a normal test run and are available under `benchmarks/mlir`.
 The harness (`benchmarks/harness/controller.py`) automatically detects tool paths, libraries and even LLVM LIT variables.
 It also reads the MLIR file and parsers the FileCheck RUN lines to know how to run both `tpp-opt` and `tpp-run`.

+To see the harness' command line, run the driver with `-vv` and it will dump all command lines for both MLIR and XSMM-DNN runs.
-You can use the `-vv` flag, just like the driver, to see what's going on inside, and repeat the steps by hand, if needed.
+For MLIR runs, through the harness, you can also use the `-vv` flag to see what's going on inside, and repeat the steps by hand, if needed.

-The flags are the same as the C++ benchmarks.

-However, unlike the C benchmarks, it's hard to change the MLIR tensor shapes with a flag, that's why we have multiple MLIR files for a single C++ benchmark.
+Unlike the XSMM-DNN benchmarks, it's hard to change the MLIR tensor shapes with a flag, that's why we have multiple MLIR files for a single C++ benchmark.

 ## How to Add New Runs

 To add a new benchmark, you need to add the following items:
- * A new directory in `benchmarks/CPPHarness`.
- * A C++ implementation with a reference (optional) and a libxsmm in that directory.
+ * Add the XSMM-DNN run that simulates the kernel you're tryig to run.
+   * If not building yet, add CMake recipes to build it from libxsmm-dnn sources.
+   * If not available in libxsmm-dnn yet, make sure to add a new program there first.
- * An MLIR file in `test/Benchmarks` with the same kernel, in IR form.
+ * An MLIR file in `benchmarks/mlir` with the same kernel, in IR form.
- * Update `benchmarks.json` to add those files.
+ * Update `benchmarks.json` (or some other) to add those files.

 When in doubt, look at other benchmarks and follow the same steps.